Saturday, September 13, 2025

 Friday, June 27, 2025

-Racist Depictions of American Indians in Western River Expedition Concept Art & Models
+Inequitable Depictions of American Indians in Western River Expedition Concept Art & Models

 Image sources: Anonymous, Mike Cozart, Walt Disney Company, Marc Davis in His Own Words by Christopher Merritt and Pete Docter (2019)